Malicious GIFs could hijack your Microsoft Teams account

 Security researchers have uncovered a vulnerability in video conferencing service Microsoft Teams that could allow hackers to scrape data and hijack accounts using malicious GIFs.

-According to the report, the subdomain takeover vulnerability allows hackers to steal login credentials, take over accounts and further sow the infected image - and eventually seize control of an organization’s entire account roster.
+According to the report, the subdomain takeover vulnerability allows hackers to steal login credentials, take over accounts and further sow infected images - and eventually seize control of an organization’s entire account roster.

-Discovered by US-based security firm CyberArk, the Microsoft Teams flaw is present in both desktop and web browser clients.
-Reportedly, users do not have to share or interact with the infected GIF to be affected - only receive it.
+Discovered by US-based security firm CyberArk, the Microsoft Teams flaw affects both desktop and web browser clients.
+Reportedly, users do not have to share or interact with the GIF to be infected - only receive it.

 - Major Microsoft Teams update brings host of new features